OceanDataTools/openrvdas/docs/nmea_parser.md

 ```
 Note that the choice of file name is for convenience - the dictionary key (as above) is what determines the information associated with a sensor model.

 A sensor model definition tells us, among other things, what kinds of messages that sensor can emit.
 Many sensors, such as our Knudsen, emit only one kind of message.
-In those cases, the message fields are included directly in the sensor definition, as above, as an ordered list of JSON-encoded [FieldName, format] pairs.
+In those cases, the message fields are included directly in the sensor definition, as above, as an ordered list of YAML or JSON-encoded [FieldName, format] pairs.

 Standard NMEA formatting specifies that fields are separated by a comma, but some instruments use non-standard separators.
 The Gravimeter below illustrates use of the field\_delimiter definition, which specifies a regex (in this case one that separates on both spaces and colons) to accommodate non-standard sensors.